Leanna Bartlett Flaunts Insane Curves In Plunging Red Top And Skintight Skirt

 "The lady in red," one individual wrote, filling their compliment with a number of red heart emoji.

-“Wow wow.
+"Wow wow.
 Beauty queen.
-Dear and amazing woman,” another admirer chimed in.
+Dear and amazing woman," chimed in another admirer.

-“One word to describe this video: Perfection,” a third fan asserted, following with a string of heart-eyes and kissing-face emoji.
+"One word to describe this video: Perfection," a third fan asserted, following their words with a string of heart-eyes and kissing-face emoji.

-“You are gorgeous, beautiful lady,” a fourth user proclaimed.
+"You are gorgeous, beautiful lady," proclaimed a fourth user.

-The model has served up plenty of jaw-dropping looks on her Instagram account this week.
+Leanna has served up plenty of jaw-dropping looks on her Instagram account this week.
 Just two days ago, she shared a racy video of herself in a tiny coral chain bikini.